Fire Ants | Information and treatments

 A single fire ant sting is painful but perhaps not as painful as a bee sting.
 However, often a victim will get multiple stings when they stand on or near a nest by accident.

 Apart from the pain, like bee stings, some people can suffer severe allergic reactions leading to anaphylactic shock and potential death.
 If you suspect an allergic reaction after being stung seek medical attention immediately.

 Although anyone can get stung, children and pets playing in yards and livestock in pastures are particularly susceptible.

-The initial infestation has spread from the port of Brisbane to western areas of Brisbane, with infestations now overing the greater Brisbane area, Ipswich, Logan and Redlands.
-There have also been infestations in the Scenic Rim, the Lockyear Valley and Gold Coast.
+The initial infestation has spread from the port of Brisbane to western areas of Brisbane, with infestations now covering the greater Brisbane area, Ipswich, Logan and Redlands.
+There have also been infestations in the Scenic Rim, the Lockyer Valley and Gold Coast.

 Fire ant movement controls

 Although there is some natural expansion of the infestations as nests produce new queens to start new nests, often the infestations are moved by accident by businesses in the building, landscape and agricultural industries.
 Such business need to be aware of the movement control requirements, which are legal obligations that need to be met by such businesses in the fire ant biosecurity zone.